Aeromaster213/swe-web-app/README.md

 Allowing corporations to host our web-applications in their servers, we provide a free, easy and privacy-secure solution for translating and transcribing their data.

 ## Uniqueness
-No other solution exist outside of research domians, and that too do not provide a simplistic way to translate and transcribe text/audio for users
+No other solution exist outside of research domains, and that too do not provide a simplistic way to translate and transcribe text/audio for users

 **Long story short: We are building a website that can transcribe and translate input audio/video files to text/srt files using AI based models of Whisper.cpp amd Fairseq**